What was employee turnover like at your business in 2021?

 1).
 Create a company culture that no employee wants to leave.

 In the midst of such marked labor shortages, nurture talent that wants to stick around long-term.
 By all means include the happy hours, foosball tables or rotating taps.
-But also build your culture beyond the “frat benefits.”
+But also create a culture beyond the “frat benefits.”
 Because just like a frat, employees are more likely to grow out of benefits that are geared towards the college crowd.
 Plus, these benefits are likely not enough to attract top talent anymore especially in our increasingly remote-work world.

-To build a culture of employee retention, invite and encourage employees to participate in next-level events.
+To build a culture to improve employee retention, invite and encourage employees to participate in next-level events.
 Meaning events that provide an opportunity for them to grow or network with those higher-level employees, clients or customers.
 Think events like webinars, seminars, networking, leadership opportunities, or tradeshows.
 These events are traditionally reserved for c-suite or managerial positions; however, by including staff before they are in management positions you are fostering a culture of both mentorship and inclusion.
 Set expectations or follow-ups regarding the outcomes of these events.
 Then, when your staff move into that managerial role, they will have already had experience attending these types of events.
 And what doesn’t build more confidence than experience?

 Other examples of how ORBA Cloud CFO invests in employee retention: